Dis-count/Operation_Research/README.md

 # Operation_Research
-It contain the C++ codes for the basic OR problems.
+It contains the C++ codes for the basic OR problems.